christiskatsouris/Applied-Econometrics-R/README.md

 ## References

 - Aisenbrey, S., & Fasang, A. (2017).
 The interplay of work and family trajectories over the life course: Germany and the United States in comparison.
 American Journal of Sociology, 122(5), 1448-1484.
 - Bester, C. A., Conley, T. G., & Hansen, C. B. (2011).
 Inference with dependent data using cluster covariance estimators.
 Journal of Econometrics, 165(2), 137-151.
 - Gabadinho, A., Ritschard, G., Mueller, N. S., & Studer, M. (2011).
 Analyzing and visualizing state sequences in R with TraMineR.
 Journal of statistical software, 40(4), 1-37.
+- Katsouris C. & Ierodiakonou C. (2021).
+A Sequence Analysis of Employment Trajectories with Cluster-Based Logistic GLM.
+Department of Business and Public Administration.
+University of Cyprus.
+Working paper.
 - Lersch, P. M., Schulz, W., & Leckie, G. (2020).
 The variability of occupational attainment: How prestige trajectories diversified within birth cohorts over the twentieth century.
 American Sociological Review, 85(6), 1084-1116.
 - Liang, K. Y., & Zeger, S. L. (1986).
 Longitudinal data analysis using generalized linear models.
 Biometrika, 73(1), 13-22.
 - Studer, M., & Ritschard, G. (2016).
 What matters in differences between life trajectories: A comparative review of sequence dissimilarity measures.
 Journal of the Royal Statistical Society: Series A (Statistics in Society), 179(2), 481-511.